Sanix-Darker/cyclop/README.md

 - With a compiled language (C++):
 ![Demo2](./images/demo2.gif)

 This is a video of the test with Cyclop on VSCODE : [SEE THE VIDEO](https://www.youtube.com/watch?v=xF5nznQwhcg)

+## IMPORTANT NOTES

+My Bash version is `4.3.32` on my Linux system, i didn't test Cyclop in many versions.

+Cyclop have been test on :

+- [TESTED] Linux (Ubuntu distribution)
+- [TESTED] MacOS
+- [NOT-YET] WINDOWS (Not yet, but with a cygin or an interpreter command on bash it should work,  will work for a .bat version specially for windows developers)

 ## Author